veronika-pomy/Readme-Generator/sample_readme/README.md

 ## Installation

-Instructions on how ot install the application: Here are instructions on installing the app!
+Instructions on how ot install the application: Coming soon...

 ---

 ## Usage

-Instructions on how to use the application: Here is how to use it
+Instructions on how to use the application: Coming soon...

 [Product Demo](https://example.com)